-Once established who's responsible for each tasks, we need to decide on the workflows.
+Once we establish who's responsible for each task, we need to decide on the workflows.
 The website owner should be able to provide Bureau Works with a set of "workable" files, the actual files that contain strings related to the site pages.
 Normally, the CMS systems will export this content in XML/XLIFF or other structured format, such as JSON or YML.

 Step 4 - File Engineering

 In most exports, the text and strings to be translated will contain placeholders, to support templating languages and variables, as well as HTML elements for styling.
 We need to find out if the exported content will contain such elements in order to properly tag and protect these, to avoid them from being removed or even translated in the process.